ethereum-oasis-op/baseline/examples/bri-3/docs/dids/did-authentication.md

 In context of Bri-3, they are designed to enable users (BpiSubjects) to

 1. Register/generate their own unique identifiers
-2. Prove their control over them by authenticating using digital signatures
+2. Prove BpiSubjects' control over their identities by authenticating using digital signatures
 3. Obtain an access token as a proof of their authenticated identity that can be reused over time

-So that no sensitive information would be revealed during the business activities.
+Hence, Bri-3 utilizes the self-sovereign nature of decentralized identifiers (DIDs) to effectively protect sensitive information during business activities.

 ## Environment Variables Explanation